devng/star-sudoku/README.md

 \* An user custom level means that you can enter a number between 1 and 81.
 And next time you generate a new puzzle exactly that many numbers will be shown at the Sudoku grid.
 So if you enter 81 then the next puzzle will already be solved when you generate it.

-\*\* Number distribution in Star SUDOKU means, how are the numbers distributed when you generate a new puzzle.
+\*\* Number distribution in StarSUDOKU means, how are the numbers distributed when you generate a new puzzle.
 There are 3 numbers distributions:

 * Evenly filled 3x3 Squares - means all 3x3 Squares are evenly filled with numbers, when you start a new puzzle.
 * Evenly distributed numbers - means that all numbers from 1 to 9 are evenly distributed.
 So when you generate a new puzzle there will be even number of 1s, 2s, 3s and so on...